SDivakarBhat/sdivakarbhat.github.io/_posts/2021-12-05-dharma-moral-dilemma.md

 categories: philosophy
 tags: [philosophy]
 image: wheel.png
 image_description: Dharmachakra (the wheel of dharma) is one of the oldest symbols of Buddhism.
-[Image courtesy](https://healthywaymag.com/psychology/buddhism)
+[Image courtesy: https://healthywaymag.com/psychology/buddhism]
 applause_button: true
 ---
 # Dharma and the Moral Dilemma of Life